-1. Use dried beans.
-Please don't give me a load of baloney about how dried beans are more difficult to use.
+- Use dried beans.
 Most brands of canned beans are loaded with salt and bisphenol A, which messes with your endocrine system, amongst other things.
 We don’t want that, do we?
-Not only are dried beans healthier because you can control what you add to them, but they are also way, waaaayy cheaper, even if you buy organic.
-If it's the prep time that turns you off, get yourself on the list for Meghan's new online classes, which will show you all the tips and tricks that make meal prep a breeze.
+Not only are dried beans healthier because you can control what you add to them, but they are also cheaper, even if you buy organic.

-2. Soak your beans.
-Soak your beans for at least eight hours.
+- Soak your beans.
+Prior to cooking, soak your beans for at least eight hours.
 I like to soak mine overnight, or you could leave them to soak in the morning and cook them when you arrive back home in the evening.
-Soaking beans and legumes reduces the amount of those pesky oligosaccharides, plus it decreases their phytic acid content.
+Soaking beans and legumes reduces the amount of the oligosaccharides that can cause a lot of the gut disruption.
+This also decreases their phytic acid content.
 Phytic acid binds to vitamins and minerals, making them less available for us to use.
 So soak those babies!

-4. Add kombu during cooking.
+- Add kombu to the cooking water.
 Seaweeds like kombu or kelp help make beans more digestible, plus they add a little bit of extra vitamins and minerals.
 You could also add spices that aid digestion like fennel, cumin or ginger.

-5. Practise moderation.
-For the bean newbies, try eating them in small amounts to give your body time to adjust, and then increase your consumption.
+- Practise moderation.
+Try eating them in small amounts to give your body time to adjust, and then increase your consumption.
 For some of us, though, beans will always be a tricky beast, but that doesn’t mean we need to stop eating them!
 We can reap the benefits from even a quarter or a third of a cup.
 So instead of hoovering two heaping bowls of black bean chili, go for a half cup serving – and pack your plate with plenty of veggie goodness, too.